 Sex and Seniors

-My daughter once told me she believed her dad and I had sex only the number of times we had children; I have two!
+My daughter once told me she believed her dad, and I had sex only the number of times we had children; I have two!
 It’s hard for us to look at our parents as anything other than our parents…not as men and women.

 Over the many years of caring for older adults, I have seen so many adult children get frantic and spend sleepless nights trying to figure out how to discourage their mom or dad from a relationship with another older adult.
-We had a client that was head over heals for a gentleman that lived in her independent living community.
+We had a client that was head over heels for a gentleman that lived in her independent living community.
 They were inseparable during the day and would spend the night together in one another’s apartment several times a week.
-The daughter of the woman nearly drove herself crazy, fought with her mom on this relationship and ultimately, they ended up not speaking.
-I had a conversation with our client about the situation and she confided in me that they weren’t even having sex.
+The daughter of the woman nearly drove herself crazy, fought with her mom on this relationship, and ultimately, they ended up not speaking.
+I had a conversation with our client about the situation, and she confided in me that they weren’t even having sex.
 They both just slept better having another person by their side.
-After years of marriage and sleeping with their respective spouses for an excess of 50 years they both were used to and comforted having that back again since both of their spouses had been gone for several years.
+After years of marriage and sleeping with their respective spouses for an excess of 50 years, they both were used to and comforted by having that back again since both of their spouses had been gone for several years.

-Note: Some people with Dementia show increased interest in sex and physical closeness but they are not able to judge what is appropriate sexual behavior.
+Note: Some people with Dementia show increased interest in sex and physical closeness, but they are not able to judge what is appropriate sexual behavior.
 Those in the later stage of Dementia may not be able to recognize their spouse or partner, but still desire sexual contact or companionship and may seek it with someone else.
 It can be confusing and difficult to know how to handle; speaking with professionals can sometimes help.

 I have found that adult children can have better relationships with their aging parents if they try to take some of the emotion out of their reactions to these types of relationships and situations.
-Trust me, I know it’s a hard thing to do but, in the end, we all just want to be happy, surrounded by people we care about and love.
-Good relationships with our aging parents and relatives is priceless.
+Trust me; I know it’s a hard thing to do, but, in the end, we all just want to be happy, surrounded by people we care about and love.
+Good relationships with our aging parents and relatives are priceless.
 Being able to have open conversations with each other makes all the difference in the world to all involved.
 All of us want to be accepted by our loved ones, even if we can’t understand the choices that are being made.